-The Peabody Award-winning journalist was previously based in Beijing.
-During three years as CBS News' Asia correspondent, Doane covered a wide range of breaking news and feature stories across the region.
-He made an intrepid journey into the South China Sea to glimpse China's island-building efforts, traveled into closed-off North Korea twice, and reported from across China on issues from economics, to human rights, to the politics of the ruling Communist Party.
-In Japan he suited up to go inside reactor four at the nuclear power plant in Fukushima and covered the fallout of the earthquake and tsunami there.
+Before moving to Rome, the Peabody and Emmy Award-winning journalist was CBS News' Asia correspondent for three years, based in Beijing, China.
+During that period, Doane covered a wide range of stories across the region, making an intrepid journey into the South China Sea to glimpse China's island-building efforts, traveling into closed-off North Korea twice, and reporting from across China on issues of economics, human rights, pollution, and politics.
+In Japan he suited-up and went inside reactor four at the nuclear power plant in Fukushima and covered the continuing fallout of the earthquake and tsunami.

-His first job in TV was with the special projects unit for Fox 5 (WNYW-TV) in New York.
-While there, Doane was nominated for a local Emmy Award in the investigative category for a report he helped produce about school security -- at the age of 22.
+His first job in TV was with the Special Projects and Investigations unit for Fox 5 (WNYW-TV) in New York.
+While there, Doane was nominated for a local Emmy Award in the investigative category for a report he helped produce about school security at the age of 22.

-Doane graduated from the Annenberg School for Communication at the University of Southern California (USC).
-He graduated in 2000 with a B.A. in Broadcast Journalism.
-He was born and raised on Cape Cod in Massachusetts where his family has lived for generations.
+Doane graduated from the Annenberg School for Communication at the University of Southern California (USC) in 2000 with a B.A. in Broadcast Journalism.
+He was born on Cape Cod and raised in Harwich, Massachusetts.
+He is proud of his roots on Cape Cod where his family has lived for 13 generations.